Introduction

 Present in the skin, hair, nails, joints, and bones, it is essential for maintaining their structure and strength.

-For explanations on what collagen is, check out our complete guide.
+For explanations on what collagen is, consult our complete guide.

 Role and importance of collagen for pregnancy